tarraschk/powershell-over-ssh/README.md

 # PowerShell over SSH

-This repo contains recommendations to enable PowerShell over SSH.
+This repo contains recommendations to enable PowerShell over SSH (requires PowerShell 7 on the server).

-The enable_ssh.ps1 script performs all operations except the PowerShell 7 installation.
+The enable_ssh.ps1 script performs all operations and configurations, except PowerShell 7 installation.

 ## Scripted approach